MZT-srcount/HyperGP/README.md

 | High code coverage          | :heavy_check_mark: |

 # Documentation
-Documentation is available online: xxx
+Documentation is available online: https://hypergp.readthedocs.io/en/latest/

 # Installation
 HyperGP is available on PyPI and can be installed with: